jonathan-chin/mec-2022-technical-interviews/README.md

 3. Try to recognize a solution or pattern from previous code you've written.
 4. Build a plan with pseudo code.
 5. Test the plan manually a few times.
 Revise as needed.
-6. Once you are convinced the plan is good, tranlsate it into code.
+6. Once you are convinced the plan is good, translate it into code.
 7. Refactor if you have time.

 # Common Questions to ask